The Best Skin Cancer Doctor Near Me in Knoxville, TN

 There are many Knoxville, TN dermatologists and oncologists who can help you with skin cancer treatment.
 In fact the question of finding the best skin cancer doctor in Knoxville may not even be the right one.
 Instead, you may want to look for a skin cancer dermatologist near me using the latest skin cancer treatment technology, and that’s the FDA cleared Sensus Healthcare SRT-100 Vision device.
-This advanced medical instrument is the latest development in the long history of Superficial Radiation Therapy used to treat non-melanoma skin cancer and it’s one that lets your Knoxville skin cancer doctor deliver the best possible cure rates for non-melanoma cancer of the skin.
+This advanced medical instrument is the latest development in the long history of Superficial Radio Therapy used to treat non-melanoma skin cancer and it’s one that lets your Knoxville skin cancer doctor deliver the best possible cure rates for non-melanoma cancer of the skin.

 The SRT-100 Vision is compact enough to be installed in any dermatologist’s office yet it’s a powerful device.
 Using ultrasound imaging, your doctor can learn the exact size and location of a carcinoma such as is caused by basal cell carcinoma or squamous cell carcinoma.
 That way the doctor can precisely calibrate just the right dosing of radiation to be delivered to the site of the cancer or precancerous growth.
-With a number of treatment sessions grouped closely together, Superficial Radiation Therapy can disrupt the DNA of cancer cells, causing them to stop dividing and die off and leaving behind only healthy tissue.
+With a number of treatment sessions grouped closely together, Superficial Radio Therapy can disrupt the DNA of cancer cells, causing them to stop dividing and die off and leaving behind only healthy tissue.
 The SRT cure rate is 98% for non-melanoma skin cancer.

 Still some patients still have concerns about radiation, and it’s important to address those.